 I have a feeling that if you asked 100 professional photographers what subject matter is most difficult to photograph, most would say people.
 To be clear, I’m not speaking of professional portrait or wedding photographers, with their well-designed and lighted studios and automated software.
 No, I’m referring to travel photographers who want to capture the essence of the cultures they visit, that is, their people.

-I’ve been doing professional travel photography for a bunch of years now, and I’m pretty often pleased with the images of people I’ve captured.
-So the inevitable questions I am asked are “How do you do it?
+I’ve been doing professional travel photography for a bunch of years now, so the inevitable questions I am asked are “How do you do it?
 Do you have any tips for the amateur photographer that you’re willing to share?”

-Well, yes, I do have some tips on photographing people and here they are (I welcome comments on this blog and any tips you might have that you would be willing to share with me and my readers).
+Well, yes, I do have some tips on photographing people and here they are (I welcome comments on this blog and any tips you might have that you would be willing to share).

 - Get Permission.
 Pros have it drilled into their heads that they need permission to use an image of a person, any person, for commercial purposes.
 But for the amateur the situation is different.
 Or is it?